 You’ll also be invited to take part in our staff surveys to let us know how we’re doing in meeting our commitment to our values.
 We believe they’re a great way to have your say about working here and your feedback will lead to change and action - either locally to where you work or Parliament-wide.
 Where you tell us there are great things happening we will find out why this is the case and share good practice with others, to encourage collaboration across the organisation.

 In turn, it’s important that you keep up to date with what’s happening in the Parliament.
 There are a number of ways of staying informed.
 You will receive a weekly corporate bulletin every Wednesday from the Office of the Clerk/Chief Executive with information about current notices, learning and development opportunities, staff changes and recruitment.
 Several times a year, staff members also receive a newsletter called EH99.
 On a regular basis, important updates will be sent from the Clerk/Chief Executive or from our Leadership Group and you are encouraged to read these.
-Along with the Code of Conduct, the Media Relations Office is able to provide guidance and support on communicating with the media and how you can protect yourself.
+Along with the Code of Conduct, the Parliament Communications Office is able to provide guidance and support on communicating with the media and how you can protect yourself.